oscarpoudel/cleaning_robot_RL_VI-PI/README.md

 # ♻️ Recycling Robot VI-PI

-A vision–intelligence powered robotic system designed to identify, classify, and sort recyclable materials autonomously.
+A RL robotic system designed to identify, classify, and sort recyclable materials autonomously.
 This repository contains the implementation, training notebooks, and experiments for the **Recycling Robot VI-PI** project.

 ---